Have an idea for a new product? Or need help getting a dairy ingredient or recipe to function correctly? CDR can help.

 Additionally, the work that CDR does for its clients stays the property of the company.
 Staff can also offer a confidentiality agreement to companies, if needed.

-“We’ve enjoyed working with a variety of companies on a number of different products,” Larson said.
+“We’ve enjoyed working with a variety of companies on a number of different products,” said CDR Associate Researcher Susan Larson.
 “It’s really rewarding work and we always look forward to working with new clients and to continue to move the industry forward.”

-For more information on working with CDR on dairy ingredients, contact KJ Burrington.
+For more information on working with CDR on dairy ingredients, contact Tom Guerin.